The Gut-Brain Connection: What is it and how can you make it work for you?

 Gut to Brain

-There are lot of options here but the overarching idea is that you want to feed the bacteria that will be producing things to help impact your brain.
+There are a lot of options to support the gut, and therefore the messages being sent to the brain.
+The overarching idea is that you want to feed the bacteria that produce by-products that impact your brain.
 You also want to think about how to support the microbiome as a whole so the bugs that you want to thrive have the correct environment to do so.

 Resistant Starch

 Resistant starch is what it sounds like.
-It doesn’t get digested so it makes it’s way all the way into the large intestine where it can serve as a source of food for certain types of bacteria.
+It doesn’t get digested so it makes its way all the way into the large intestine where it can serve as a source of food for certain types of bacteria.
 The by-product of bacteria “eating” resistant starch is something called Short Chain Fatty Acids (SCFAs).
-We can do a whole separate conversation on short chain fatty acids (see it here).

-For now, just know that SCFAs are the number one fuel source for the cells that make up the gut lining.
-The cells of the gut lining utilize short chain fatty acids to help maintain the barrier and protect what comes in and what goes out. short chain fatty acids also have an impact on the blood brain barrier, which means that they have an impact on the brain.
-These things have an impact on mood, anxiety, your sleep, irritability, and stress – all of these can be impacted simply from eating a resistant starch!
+SCFAs are the number one fuel source for the cells that make up the gut lining.
+The cells of the gut lining utilize short chain fatty acids to help maintain the barrier and protect what comes in and what goes out.
+SCFAs also have an impact on the blood brain barrier, which means that they have an impact on the brain.
+These things have an impact on mood, anxiety, your sleep, irritability, and stress – all of these can be impacted simply from eating resistant starch!

 What is Resistant Starch?